abarrows/dotfiles/README.md

-# AMU Onboarding - dotfiles-and-tooling
+# Team Onboarding - dotfiles-and-tooling

 This repository is a standardized dotfiles repo for new software engineers or contractors who will be mainly working on the front-end.
 It's purpose is